-The potential relevance of mate copying for the evolution of conformity is also valid for humans (Step 6 in Fig. 4).
-Our hypothesis suggests that all our cultural skills (including the most exquisite arts, religions and beliefs), may have originated in our ancestors as a consequence of the basic and unavoidable importance of finding the best mate, which as we explain here, must imply detecting what kind of mate is preferred in the population and conforming to it.
+The potential relevance of mate copying for the evolution of conformity was also valid for pre-hominid ancestors (Step 6 in Fig. 4) because the scenario that we propose above unfolded well before the beginning of hominization so that the very first primates probably already had acquired the conformity of sex.
+Thus, all our cultural skills (including the most exquisite arts, religions and beliefs), may have originated in the fact that our ancestors already had acquired conformity in mate choice, which as we explain in the previous section, must imply detecting what kind of mate is preferred in the population and conforming to it.
+Naturally, in the first hominids, many other processes must have occurred to allow the fantastic development of our unique cultural skills.
+But, according to our hypothesis, the development of social learning and conformity in the context of mate choice constituted the first major step that allowed the subsequent development of all the specific capacities that made us humans.

-We investigate the verbal model described informally above using simulations.
+We investigated the verbal model described informally above using simulations (Fig. 3).
 Consider a group of individuals, with the same number of males and females.
-There are two diallelic genes.
-The first one, with alleles A and B, is expressed in males only and is neutral for fitness.
-The second one, with alleles C and c, is expressed in females only: females c mate randomly, while females C use the logistic conformist learning rule described in section III.4.
+There are two diallelic genes (or two non-genetic inclusively heritable variants).
+The first one, with variants A and B, is expressed in males only and is neutral for fitness.
+The second one, with variants C and c, is expressed in females only: females c mate randomly, while females C use the logistic conformist learning rule described in section III.4.
 Each female has two offspring, one male and one female that inherit the traits from their parents.

 The meta-population is composed of several such groups.
 In each new generation, a random fraction of the offspring migrates to another randomly chosen subpopulation on one of the spots left vacant by other migrants (males take male spots and females take female spots to prevent gender bias in groups).
 Initially, alleles A and B are randomly allocated in the meta-population in 50:50 proportions.
 Alleles C and c are also randomly allocated, with an initial proportion q0 of allele C.

-The results of the simulations can be shown on Fig. 3 for a specific set of parameters.
-When the population is structured into subgroups, conformity can evolve, and leads to among-group diversity on the male phenotype.
+The results of the simulations are shown on Fig. 3 for a specific set of parameters.
+In meta-populations , conformity can evolve, and lead to among-group diversity on the male phenotype.
 This can be compared to the case where the population is unstructured (same number of individuals but no subgroups and therefore no migration), where male diversity is quickly lost, and conformity becomes neutral.
+For a formal theoretical treatment of how group structures affect the evolution of conformity, see Somveille et al. (2018).

 VI.
 CONCLUSION